 2) Enter a search term in the search field

-In variant 2 , a term or the desired information is entered in the search field, whereby no diacritical marks have to be considered.
-These are points, dashes, check marks, arcs or circles that indicate a different pronunciation or accent and that are over or under the letter.
-Diacritical signs are particularly common in eastern and southern languages ( Greek.
+In variant 2 , a term or the desired information is entered in the search field, whereby no diacritical characters have to be taken into account.
+These are dots, lines, ticks, arcs or circles that indicate a different pronunciation or emphasis and that are above or below the letter.
+Diacritical marks are particularly common in Eastern and Southern languages ( Greek.
 Croatian.
 Romanian.
 Slovak.
 Slovenian.
 Spanish.
 Czech.
 Turkish.
 Hungarian etc.).
-This means that instead of "â" also "a" or instead of "ñ" suffices "n" or instead of "ç" also "c".
-This also affects the "ß" and umlauts - even with "units of mass" is units, with "oldest wines" oldest wines and with "Great Location" Great location found.
-Likewise, you do not need to look for upper / lower case, hyphens and blanks.
-In addition, smaller spelling errors are tolerated, with "Eziehungsfom" is found "parenting form".
+This means that instead of "â" also "a" or instead of "ñ" also "n" or instead of "ç" also "c" is sufficient.
+This also applies to the "ß" and umlauts - also with "units of measure" units, with "oldest wines" oldest wines and with "great location" Great location found.
+Likewise, there is no need to pay attention to upper / lower case, hyphens and blanks.
+In addition, smaller spelling mistakes are tolerated, with "Eziehungsfom" "Erziehungsform" is found.

 If the specified "search word" matches 1: 1 with an existing "keyword", it will be displayed first.
 All other keywords listed are sorted by relevance.
 The longer the keyword (which contains the search word as part) or the less it matches, the less relevant it is and is therefore below.
 Of course, this can be "many" keywords.

 Almost all keywords have synonyms.
 By cue fermentation there are, among other things, fermentation, fermentation, start of fermentation, fermentation method, fermentation process, fermentation process, fermentation tank, fermentation stop, fermentation time, fermentation products, open fermentation and much more.
 If the "search word" does not match a keyword but 1: 1 with a synonym, the corresponding keyword becomes also displayed first.